-Beck Hall, Novotny Hall and Porter Hall
+Beck Hall, Novotny Hall, Porter Hall

 Each of these facilities is located near the general classroom building.
 Beck Hall is located on the Northeast end of campus and contains 18 double occupancy rooms.
 Novotny Hall is located on the Northwest end of campus and contains 48 double occupancy rooms in a two-story design.
 Porter Hall is located between Beck Hall and North Hall and contains 8 double occupancy rooms.
 Each of these facilities has central restrooms and shower areas on each wing.
+As an overflow option, PCC reserves rooms at a local motel for students who do not have a space in the on campus residence halls.
+The Motel is treated as a residence hall with the same rules as the other halls.